COVID-19 testing: Slovakia

-In late October 2020 Slovakia tested 3.62 million people in a weekend, from a population of 5.4m, representing 67% of the total (or 82% of the adult population), 38,359 tested positive, representing 1.06% of those tested.
+In October 2020 Slovakia tested 3.62 million people in a weekend, from a population of 5.4m, representing 67% of the total (or 82% of the adult population), 38,359 tested positive, representing 1.06% of those tested.
 The government considered the mass test would significantly assist in controlling the virus and avoid a lockdown and may repeat the exercise at a later date.

 South Korea

 South Korea's broad testing approach helped reduce spread.
 Testing capacity, largely in private sector labs, was built up over several years by the South Korean government in the early 2000s.

-The government exploited the resident registration number (RRN) system.
-Authorities mobilized young men who were eligible for military service as social service agents, security and public health doctors.
-Public health doctors were mainly dispatched to public health centers and life treatment centers where mildly ill patients were accommodated.
-They performed PCR tests and managed mild patients.
-Social service agents worked in pharmacies to fill staff shortages.
-Korea's 10k PCR tests per million residents was the world's highest as of 13 April rising to 20k by mid-June.
-Twenty-seven Korean companies exported test kits worth $48.6 million in March, and were asked to provide test kits or humanitarian assistance by more than 120 countries.
-Korean authorities set up a treatment center to isolate and manage patients with asymptomatic and minor illnesses in one facility in order to vacate hospital beds for the more severely ill.

 Centers were sited mainly at national facilities and corporate training centers.
 The failure of Korea's MERS quarantine in May 2015 left Korea more prepared for COVID-19 than countries that did not face that pandemic.
 Then President Park Geun-hye allowed Korean CDC-approved private sector testing for infectious diseases in 2016.
 Korea already had a system for isolating, testing and treating infectious disease patients separately from others.
 Patients with respiratory illness but no epidemiological relevance were treated at the National Hospital, and those with epidemiological relevance were treated at selected clinics.

 Korea established a large scale drive-through/walk-through" test testing program.
 However, the most common method was "mobile examination".
 In Daegu City, 54% of samples were collected by 23 March in home or hospital.
 Collecting samples door-to-door of avoided the risk of travel by possibly infected patients, but required additional staff.
 Korea solved the problem by drafting more than 2,700 public insurance doctors.

 The government disclosed personal information to the public via KCDC without patient consent.
 The authorities used digital surveillance to trace possible spread.